Chart Color Schemes

 Richmond features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-Richmond's dwelling structures, as per the latest Census, consisted of 15.7% houses and 84.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasts with Melbourne metro's 67.9% houses and 32.1% other dwellings.
-Home ownership in Richmond was at 19.2%, with mortgaged dwellings at 24.8% and rented ones at 56.0%.
-The median monthly mortgage repayment in the area was $2,292, higher than Melbourne metro's average of $2,000.
-The median weekly rent figure for Richmond was $441, compared to Melbourne metro's $390.
-Nationally, Richmond's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Richmond's dwelling structure, as per the latest Census data, consisted of 15.7% houses and 84.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Melbourne metro had 67.9% houses and 32.1% other dwellings.
+Richmond's home ownership rate was 19.2%, with mortgaged dwellings at 24.8% and rented ones at 56.0%.
+The median monthly mortgage repayment in Richmond was $2,292, exceeding Melbourne metro's average of $2,000.
+The median weekly rent in Richmond was $441, compared to Melbourne metro's $390.
+Nationally, Richmond's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing